vshotarov/lamya/README.md

 - I am not keen on the name `build` for the output folder

 # Todos
-- make sure non aggregated folders have a 404 index page, so we don't ever list the directory
 - document `pyg_urlencode` for theme developers
 - content styling should be tested more thoroughly, as i hadnt noticed how big margins headlines have
 - sort out a nice monochromatic palette for the default theme